Bayview Elementary School

 Mass timber delivers efficient robust design

 The CLT system serves double duty as both gravity and shear walls, to resist the high seismic forces of the region.
-For the gymnasium and multipurpose room, a composite double-T design combines CLT with glulam beams to form 16 metre-long spanning panels.
+For the gymnasium and multipurpose room, a composite double-T design combines CLT with glulam beams to form 16-metre-long spanning panels.

-Prefabricated timber means faster construction
+Prefabricated timber meant faster construction

 A lesson in sustainability

 The project incorporates sustainable design features including a building massing and solar shading design that helps control glare and heat gains.
 The use of locally-sourced naturally renewable timber fits with the school district’s commitment to sustainability and low carbon construction—delivering a net CO2 benefit of 1,137 metric tonnes.
 Exposed wood offers biophilic benefits and gives students the opportunity to touch and feel this renewable resource while learning about environmental stewardship and sustainability.
 Research suggests that exposure to wood and other natural materials reduces stress and improves learning.
-At the same time, the project saves money by eliminating the need for additional finishes, such as sheetrock.
-CLT’s natural thermal benefits will make for a highly efficient building envelope, reducing the need for additional insulation.
-Along with the visual warmth wood provides, the mass timber system, fabricated to tight tolerances, will also help form an efficient, insulated building envelope.

 Exterior evening view of low rise three-storey Surrey Christian School Primary Wing showing Glue-laminated timber (Glulam), Cross-laminated timber (CLT), and a full frontage of backlit windows